 Early Europeans called the bay "Bahia Formosa" meaning beautiful bay.
-By 1763, the first European settlers (stock farmers, woodcutters, hunters etc) had settled in the area.
-In 1778, following a visit by the Governor of the Cape, Joachim van Plettenberg, a "beacon" with the monogram of the VOC was erected indicating their claim to the bay and its economic resources (Sleigh 2005).
+By 1763, the first European settlers (stock farmers, woodcutters, hunters etc) had settled in the area, and a navigation beacon was erected on Beacon Island in 1771.
+In 1778, following a visit by the Governor of the Cape, Joachim van Plettenberg, a "baken" with the monogram of the VOC was erected indicating their claim to the bay and its economic resources (Sleigh 2005).
 The settlement was renamed to Plettenberg Bay.
 In 1786, the VOC investigated the establishment of a military outpost, initially on the land of one Cornelis Botha on the Piesang River.
+This was rejected because of the costs of purchasing Botha's farm.
 The Raad decided to establish 25 erven, each of 1 200 to 1 500 square metres (60 morgen), next to the Piesang River for burgers to live who wished to take part in their plan for provision of wood to the VOC.
-These rectangular freehold grants can still be seen in earlier land grants.
-An early map of Plettenberg Bay dating to 1801 (Figure 3), shows a cluster of three houses with the name "Boothas" to the north of the Piesang